Sign in / Join

 Mintel's previous research indicated that the UK bathroom market was worth £1.45bn at the start of 2022, indicating a more modest increase of 17% in the three years 2021 to 2024.

-Furthermore that the bathroom component of the Kbb market is expected to grow by some 16% from 2024 to 2029 indicating a slow down to the rate of growth.
+Furthermore that the bathroom component of the Kbb market is expected to grow by some 16% from now in 2024 and into 2029, indicating a slow down to the rate of growth.

 A different study to Mintel's expects the bathroom market to see Compound Annual Growth Rate (CAGR) of 2.58% over the years 2023-2028, which equates to some 15% over the 5 years to 2028 and closely mirrors Mintel's figure of 16% from 2024 to 2029.

-This isnt even stagnation when you consider that inflation over the same period requires that to just stay on an even keel, the market needed to have grown by 23.47% due to the erosion in the value of money during this time.
+However, this isnt even stagnation when you then consider that inflation over the same period requires that to just stay on an even keel, the market needed to have grown by 23.47% due to the erosion in the value of money during this time.

-So, rather than Wickes saying 'Bathroom spend up 80% in last three years', a closer 'real terms' answer is that the bathroom market is down 6.47% in the last three years.
+So, rather than Wickes saying 'Bathroom spend up 80% in last three years', a closer 'real terms' answer is that the bathroom market is down 6.47% in the last three years, i.e, 17% growth against inflation of 23.47%.

-If the past 3 years had seen 80% growth in bathroom spend, as claimed by bathroom retailer Wickes , then we must all be on a different planet or in another dimension as no company financial report, no market overview, and no past press mention from 2019 to today, comes close to 80% growth.
+If the past 3 years had seen 80% growth in bathroom spend, as claimed by bathroom retailer Wickes, then we must all be on a different planet or in another dimension as no company financial report, no market overview, and no past press mention from 2019 to today, comes close to 80% growth to either total bathroom market spend, or the project spend.

 For bathroom retailer Wickes sake, we hope that the people compiling their Great Bathroom Report are not the same people responsible for their next statutory financial statements....